Why I live the way I do

 After learning about my abuse, most people think I'm a hermit because of it.

-I did withdraw from the social world so I could start healing.
+I did withdraw from the social world so I could start healing from recovered memories.

 But I still went to work.
 I still went to the grocery store.
 I still went out in public.
 I was never afraid of leaving my home.

 One of the pluses that developed from my childhood was a sensitivity to the moods of other people.
 Since most of my jobs were in customer service, this empathy was useful for connecting with people, to make them feel comfortable, to show understanding.

 Then I retired.

 Little by little, I limited my contacts with the outside world.
 But this withdrawal wasn't from fear.
 It was from relief, pure and simple.